bas-deboer/ChemoPar-Documentation/docs/source/structures.rst

 Structures
 ==========

 The 'structure' page at https://chemopar-db.net/structure/ provides detailed structural information on all chemokine structures stored in the database.
-Entries can be browsed and filter based on multiple annotations (PDB ID, Protein, Class, Organism, UniProt accession, Meth, Resolution, Oligomeric state, Date, and Reference)
+Entries can be browsed and filter based on multiple annotations (PDB ID, Protein, Class, Organism, UniProt accession, Experimental Method, Resolution, Oligomeric state, Date, and Reference)

 Structure info page
 -------------------